cegconservationgenetics/otter_diet_metabarcoding/README.md

 # otter_diet_metabarcoding
-DNA Metabarcoding-based diet diversity and niche differences of three otter species in Thailand
+DNA Metabarcoding-based diet diversity and niche differences of otters in Thailand